University Human Resources

 Supervisors must enforce safety guidelines.
 If an employee is required to wear a hard hat or safety glasses and the supervisor does not enforce the rule, Worker's Compensation would be required to cover the ensuing injury.

-All Hourly employees must refer to Policy 5.2, Injury-on-the-Job.
+All Temporay employees must refer to Policy 5.2, Injury-on-the-Job.

 All Professional Staff and Support Staff not covered by a union must refer to Policy 8.1, Injury on-the-Job.